 What About the Book of Jasher?

 The Book of Jasher is mentioned in Joshua chapter 10 and 2 Samuel chapter 1 and it was extant when Jamnia convened.
 Therefore it was important to bring it into conformity with rabbinic tradition and their decisions about the Torah.
 Indeed, many long-held extra-Biblical rabbinic traditions are rooted in the Book of Jasher.
 If this version of Jasher had not originated around the time of Jamnia, but well before, the text would be in Paleo-Hebrew.
 If it originated between 70 AD and 100 AD it was possible for it to be in modern Hebrew, but the vowel points would have been included.

-The conclusion is that the Book of Jasher we have today is probably a version edited by the Jamnia Council, and as such is not a reliable witness as to what was originally in the genealogies in Genesis 5 and 11 since these lists were specifically changed by Rabbi Akiba.
-This has been discussed in our article on the Alexandrian Septuagint.
-Go to the sections labelled "Akiba and Jamnia" and "The Ancient Chronology".
+The conclusion is that the Book of Jasher we have today is probably a version edited by the Jamnia Council, and as such is not a reliable witness as to what it was originally.
+And again, even in its original form, it was not considered by the ancients to be inspired Scripture.